louisna/draft-navarre-quic-flexicast/draft-navarre-quic-flexicast.md

 Flexicast QUIC receivers MUST send acknowledgments to the source using MP_ACK frames sent on their unicast path.

+In single-source multicast, an IP multicast group is represented by the (S,G) tuple, respectively denoting the IP address of the multicast source and the multicast group.
-To join the flexicast flow, the receivers must be informed of the source and group addresses of this tree.
+To join the flexicast flow, the receivers must be informed of the (S,G) tuple of the underlying IP multicast tree.
 The server uses the FC_ANNOUNCE frame to advertise the identifier of the multicast tree that the receivers can join.

 The Flexicast QUIC packets that are sent over the flexicast flow must